 When I was getting my open water scuba certification, I went through a shop that also specialized in spearfishing.
-And after Kelly spent two consecutive afternoons of watching spear fishing videos while waiting for me (and already having a love of fishing in general), I knew that a new pastime was hatched.
+And after Kelly spent two consecutive afternoons of watching spear fishing videos while waiting for me (and already having a love of fishing in general), a new pastime was naturally hatched.

 Spearfishing is quite an interesting sport, and a natural draw for anybody who likes fishing as well as snorkelling.
 It involves diving under the water with mask and fins, and basically hunting for fish with a spear.
 A basic spear itself is quite primitive, with three prongs with which to spear the fish, and a thick rubber band at the other end to enable the hunter to “shoot” the spear a very short distance.
 (If you’ve ever shot an elastic band at anybody by stretching it over your thumbs, you’re already half way there).

 The skill involved is twofold: Firstly, holding your breath long enough to stalk and catch your prey is no small feat.
 Accomplished spear fishers can stay under water for minutes at a time, and some can dive to incredible depths.
 Secondly, being able to “sneak up” on fish in their own environment is akin to a shark trying to “sneak up” on us on land.
 It’s pretty difficult.
 So the challenge, along with the act of stalking and hunting (along with the opportunity to have free fish for dinner) was enough to quickly get Kelly hooked.

 Over the next few weeks, we caught and ate a number of interesting fish.
 Some of the tastiest and more adventurous were octopus, triggerfish, and parrotfish.
 But it was when Kelly came home one day with two large triggerfish and a 3-foot moray eel that he had taken spear fishing to a new level.